 Mix ghee with flour, add enough water to make a soft pliable dough.
-Take a morsel sized ball of dough, roll into a 4″ round.
-Place same sized ball of filling in centre, life all round and seal.
+Take a morsel-sized ball of dough, roll it into a 4″ round.
+Place the same sized ball of filling in center, life all around and seal.
 Reroll carefully to a 6″ diameter round.
-Roast on warm griddle till golden brown.
+Roast on a warm griddle till golden brown.

-Repeat other side.
-Take on serving plate.
+Repeat another side.
+Take on a serving plate.
 Apply a tsp. of ghee all over top.

-Note: The water drained from boiling dal is used to make the amti. ( a thin curry made using black masala, garam masala and some mashed dal.)
+Note: The water drained from boiling dal is used to make the anti. ( a thin curry made using black masala, garam masala, and some mashed dal.)

 • 1 liter Milk

 • 1/2 tbsp Poppy seeds

 • 10-12 Peppercorns

 First of all boil the milk in a pan and then leave it to cool.